 Note: Mean Na, mean number of alleles per sample; He, expected heterozygosity and Ho, observed heterozygosity.
 FIS was calculated as described by Weir & Cockerham (1984). “*” indicates that the result of the HWE test was significant at the 5% level after correction for multiple comparison. “-” indicates that He, Ho and FIS were not computed for monomorphic samples on one hand and that the date of first observation was unknown or not applicable on the other hand.
+In the “Code” column, “§” indicates that the corresponding site sample was previously used by Mallez et al. (2015).